mattlean/lean-js-app-starter/docs/nodejs/nodejs/developing.md

 * `test`: Run all tests
 * `test:update`: Re-record snapshots
 * `test:watch`: Watch files for changes and rerun the tests affected by these changes

+Any test utilizing the database will connect to MongoDB at `mongodb://localhost/nodejs-test`.

 If you want to configure Jest, you can edit [`jest.config.js`](../../../jest.config.js).
 For more information on the config, read the ["Configuration: Jest" documentation](configuration.md#jest).